 Harp Therapy is typically offered in hospitals, hospices, nursing homes or homes at the person’s bedside.
 There is also a role for Harp Therapy in carer and family support.
 Sessions can and do include those significant to the individual.
+Harp Therapy has a significant role to play in attending the dying and this is a service Meta, qualified Harp Therapist. is always privileged to offer.

 The role of a therapeutic musician is to use the receptive aspects of music with patients.
 This includes the rhythms and tones that are meaningful to the person and also the music that might be familiar to the patient.